rbagd/rbagd.github.io/_posts/2015-07-10-seasonal-time-series-adjustment.markdown

 Both `R` packages can be found to be useful in general. `seasonal` uses `SEATS` method as default, while `x12` supports only `X11` method.
 Both packages also have the same workflow: first, rewrite the user-defined model in a `.spc` file understood by `X13-ARIMA-SEATS` binary, run the binary, read the `.out` file and parse it back into `R`.
 Both also aim to implement all or most of the options available in the true `X-13ARIMA-SEATS` software.

 For an occasional use, `seasonal` is probably preferable as its more intuitive and will probably easier to use.
-In both cases, `X-13ARIMA-SEATS` binary has to be downloaded manually and its path set up as explained in documentation in `X13_PATH` is set up as explained in the vignette of the package.
+In both cases, `X-13ARIMA-SEATS` binary has to be downloaded manually and its path set up as explained in documentation of each of the packages.

+Here is a small example of a basic modelling option with dummy variables for each month, i.e. fixed seasonal effects.

 {% highlight r %}
 library(seasonal)
-Sys.setenv(X13_PATH = 'some_dir')
+Sys.setenv(X13_PATH = 'dir_to_binary')
 seas(AirPassengers, regression.variables="seasonal")

 library(x12)
-x13path('some_dir/x13as')
+x13path('dir_to_binary/x13as')
 x12(AirPassengers, setP(new("x12Parameter"),
                         list(regression.variables="seasonal")))
 {% endhighlight %}